electricjones/zindle/README.md

 ## Concepts
 There are 3 major pieces to the Zindle System:
 1. [The Configuration](docs/configuration.md) is how the game developer exposes settings and game rules.
-This is done in 100% valid Rust using macros.
+This is done in 100% valid Rust using macros and documentation.

-2. [The Zindle Scripts](docs/language.md) is the lightweight language used by game players.
+2. [The Zindle Scripts](docs/language.md) use a lightweight language and are created by game players.
 This languages allows them to override settings, react to events, and record state.

 3. [The Zindle Runtime](docs/runtime.md) is the Rust object that behaves as a virtual machine.